-- Marinade!
-If you can prep your meals ahead of time, than you must make time for soaking your chicken in a delicious marinade.
-Not only will this help the chicken fibers to soften up, making your meat more tender, but it also soaks the flavor of the marinade into the meat, rather than just on the outside of the chicken to be cooked off.
+- Marinate.
+Prepping your chicken in advance and letting it soak in a flavorful marinade is key.
+Not only will this help the chicken fibers to soften up making your meat more tender, but it also soaks the flavor of the marinade into the meat, rather than just on the outside of the chicken to be cooked off.
 Marinades can include an acid like pineapple juice, lemon juice, or vinegar.
-It can include seasonings, like pepper, garlic powder, or onion powder.
-And it can also includes an oil or fat like coconut milk or olive oil (more on ways to make tender chicken here)
+Don’t forget seasonings like pepper, garlic powder, or onion powder.
+It is also a good idea to include an oil or fat like coconut milk or olive oil (more on ways to make tender chicken here)

 - Use an indoor grill pan appliance.
 There are appliances that act like grills, like the George Foreman grill.
 It can sit on your counter, and grill both sides of your meat at once.
 They are pretty amazing, and a quick way to make your grilled chicken.

 - Use your oven broiler.
 In your oven, the broiler setting changes from an all over heat source to just using the heating element on the top of the oven.
 I turn that on, but I also use a grill broiler pan that my oven came with, to allow some heat to get under the meat.
 The grill pan has slats in the bottom, similar to a grilling rack.

 - A grill pan for your stovetop.
 Rather than an extra appliance, some people like a grill pan that fits on top of your stove.
 These are great, they don’t take a up a lot of room, and your chicken cooks quickly.

 Grilled Coconut Lime Chicken

 - Preheat outdoor grill to medium/high.
 About 400° F.

 - Season chicken well with salt and pepper.